Dennis Fenton

 Dennis Fenton (November 20, 1888 - March 29, 1954) was an American sport shooter and Olympic champion.
 He was born in Ventry, Ireland, and died in San Diego, California.

-In 1920 he won three gold and one bronze medal.
-He also participated in the 300 metre free rifle, three positions but his final placing is unknown.
-Four years later he won again a bronze medal.
+In 1920, he won three gold and one bronze medal.
+He also participated in the 300 metre free rifle, three positions, but his final placing is unknown.
+Four years later, he won another bronze medal.
 In the 1924 Summer Olympics he also participated in the following events: